Cracking Employment Status and Its Types

 Employment status of Self-employed:

 HMRC will classify self-employed people for tax purposes even if they are not required to comply with employment law.
-Employers should ensure whether a person working for him is self-employed in:
+Employers should ensure that a person working for them is self-employed in the:

 • Tax law, if one is exempt from PAYE.